NoahLobbe/StryperBot/README.md

 This code should be pretty easy to customise too, so it doesn't *have* to be a Stryper Saturdays bot :D

+## To Do
+- `.remove`: remove song from database.
+- `.template`: add a template to database.
+- Finish triggering.

 ## Dependencies
 Listed in [`requirements.txt`](requirements.txt)